 You need to ensure that you answer this question: Does the automated workflow meet all the process requirements?
 This includes the below factors.

-Any workflow which after automation brings with it additional effort is an exercise in futility.
-The intent is the simplification of processes, not to bring in additional complexity.
+After automation, any workflow that brings your team additional effort is an exercise in futility.
+The intent is to simplify processes, not bring in additional complexity.
 An optimally automated workflow is one that gets executed in as few steps as possible.

 Empathizing with users will ensure the creation of efficient and optimally automated workflows.
-The users’ perspective on how to automate the workflows will be invaluable, as they are the intended beneficiaries of the entire effort.
+After all, they are the intended beneficiaries of the entire effort.

 Multiple departments in an organization, such as IT, HR, finance, presales, sales, and marketing, will each have their own requirements.
 It’s essential that you segregate workflows by department to avoid overlaps and process conflicts.
 Segregating workflows by department for effective workflow automation comprises: